Updated 6-13-15 with our latest recommendations…

 What is the # 1 thing computer users don’t do that could save them a lot of pain?
 The answer is: Backup.
 Although the Macintosh has almost no issues with computer viruses, it is still a computer with a hard drive that is prone to failure.
 In addition, backups will protect you in the case that your computer is stolen.

 If you’re not much into reading, what follows is the “Cliff Notes” version of this backup article.
 The summery of backups you need in the order I would implement:

-- SuperDuper on a hard drive – Quickest full restore of the system.
+- SuperDuper on an external hard drive – Quickest full restore of the system.
 Have at least two copies you rotate with one hard drive offsite.